Germany nationalizes country's biggest gas importer Uniper

 Habeck noted that Germany has managed to fill its gas storage facilities to over 90% capacity in preparation for the winter heating season despite Russia halting gas deliveries through the Nord Stream 1 pipeline.
 Wholesale prices for gas have almost halved since the summer, he said.

-“This means that, as a whole, we have coped quite well with the situation,” said Habeck.
-“But for Uniper the situation become significantly more dramatic and significantly worse.”
+“This means that, as a whole, we have coped quite well with the situation,” Habeck said.
+“But for Uniper, the situation has become significantly more dramatic and significantly worse.”

-Citing the importance of Uniper for the German gas market, Habeck said the government had chosen to nationalize the company “in order to ensure security of supply for Germany.”
+Gas prices are still at a historically high level.
+Citing the importance of Uniper for the German gas market, Habeck said the government had chosen to nationalize the company “to ensure security of supply for Germany.”

+Uniper shares were down by a third on the Frankfurt exchange Wednesday compared with the previous day.

 Chancellor Olaf Scholz has insisted that Germany is well-placed to get through the winter with enough energy, pointing to new liquefied natural gas terminals expected to start work in the coming months, among other things.

-In a separate move last Friday, his government announced that German authorities were taking control of three Russian-owned refineries to ensure energy security.
-Two subsidiaries of Russian oil giant Rosneft are being put under the administration of Mueller’s Federal Network Agency.
+In a separate move last Friday, his government announced that German authorities were taking control of three Russian-owned oil refineries to ensure energy security.
+Two subsidiaries of Russian oil giant Rosneft are being put under the administration of the national network regulator.

 Rosneft accounts for about 12% of Germany’s oil refining capacity, importing oil worth several hundred million euros (dollars) every month, according to the government, which said the trusteeship was initially due to last for six months.